-

 Monk’s Cowl, Drakensberg mountains, KwaZulu-Natal, South Africa (2014)

-Currently employed as FSC BioLinks Project Officer for London, I am coordinating invertebrate-focused place-based volunteer training and delivering a range of recording project activities across London.
-I am also developing and delivering online training courses and content focusing on invertebrate taxonomy, field ID and ecology through a virtual learning platform.
+Previously, FSC BioLinks Project Officer for London, I coordinated invertebrate-focused place-based volunteer training and delivered a range of recording project activities across London.
 You can find out more about the project here.

-Previously ant genomics and evolution Research Assistant at Queen Mary University of London.
+I studied ant genomics and evolution and held a Research Assistant position at Queen Mary University of London.
 With a keen interest in ecology and entomology, I have volunteered with the Lepidoptera department and Soil Biodiversity Group at the Natural History Museum, and on the Thorn to Orchid and Water for Wildlife projects with London Wildlife Trust.

 - My research interests include: